-is manifested in two aspects.
-On the one hand, it can be seen from Table III and Table IV that the performance of our method is limited when the training data is extremely small (0.25%, 0.33%).
+In this part, we analysis the performance of our method in the face of different task with various difficulty and training data scale.
+In terms of the scale of training data, our method can significantly reduce the demand for training data, which is manifested in two aspects.
+On the one hand, it can be seen from Tables III and IV that the performance of our method is limited when the training data is extremely small (0.25%, 0.33%).
 But with the increase of training data, our method first shows a leap in performance.
-Compared with our method with the most commonly used ImageNet pre-training method, our method can save almost half of the training data, i.e, our method with only half of the training data can achieve the performance that ImageNet pre-training method can achieve with all data. compared with random initialization, our method can achieve the comparable performance with only 50% labeled data on Vaihingen dataset and 20% labeled data on Potsdam dataset.
+Compared with our method, our method can save almost half of the training data, i.e., our method with only half of the training data can achieve the performance that ImageNet pretraining method can achieve with all data. compared with random initialization, our method can achieve the comparable performance with only 50% labeled data on Vaihingen dataset and 20% labeled data on Potsdam dataset.
 On the other hand, when using all the training data, our method can still improve the segmentation mIoU by 4%.
 Without changing the network structure, the most effective way to improve the performance is to increase the training data.
-But the segmentation data annotation is very timeconsuming and laborious, our method provides a new way to continue to improve the performance.
+But the segmentation data annotation is very time-consuming and laborious, our method provides a new way to continue to improve the performance.

-In addition, the experiment results of cloud / snow detection shows performance of different methods for segmentation tasks with various difficulty.
+In addition, the experiment results of cloud/snow detection shows performance of different methods for segmentation tasks with various difficulty.
 From Fig. 4, we can see that the curve of cloud detection performance is relatively flat.
 Although our method is still better than other methods in most cases, the improvement of cloud detection is not particularly great.
 But for the snow detection task, our method has brought great performance improvement to the snow detection.
 The reason for the difference between cloud detection and snow detection is that cloud detection is a relatively simple task.
 In most cases, cloud and ground objects are easy to distinguish.
 However, snow and cloud have similar characteristics, and usually the cloud samples are more than twice as large as the snow samples, which leads to the network tends to label snow as cloud and makes it difficult to improve the performance of snow detection.
+The experimental results on snow detection shows that our method is more effective in the face of complex tasks.
+Compared with random initialization, only 20% labeled data for cloud detection and 10% labeled data for snow detection are needed to achieve the comparable performance.